Luci1702/Authentikit/README.md

 If you upload your own videos, please ensure they are short (under 10 seconds) and highly compressed.

 ---
-*Built with ❤️ by Ctrl+AI+Win for the Google AI Solution Challenge 2026.*
+*Built with ❤️ By Pravin and Team for the Google AI Solution Challenge 2026.*